CORPORATE GOVERNANCE

 • The safeguarding of assets

-• The operation of adequate systems and control processes
+• The effective operation of adequate systems and control processes

 • The preparation of accurate financial reporting and statements in compliance with all applicable legal requirements and accounting standards